mnorin/ba.sh/README.md

 myobject.display  # New implementation
 ```

-In bash when you define a function with the same as an existing one, it replaces the previous definition.
+In bash when you define a function with the same name as an existing one, it replaces the previous definition.
 This is not a bug, it's a feature, it enables polymorphism and runtime customisation.

 # Design decisions & Philosophy